iamstoick/drupsec/README.md

 2. [Security Review](https://www.drupal.org/project/security_review) - The Security Review module automates testing for many of the easy-to-make mistakes that render your site insecure.
 3. [Drupalgeddon](https://www.drupal.org/project/drupalgeddon) - Drupalgeddon (with an "L") checks for backdoors and other traces of known Drupal exploits of "Drupageddon" (no "L"), aka [SA-CORE-2014-005 SQL injection](https://www.drupal.org/SA-CORE-2014-005).
 Drupalgeddon is not a module; it's a Drush command.
 4. [Hacked!](https://www.drupal.org/project/hacked) - This module scans the currently installed Drupal, contributed modules and themes, re-downloads them and determines if they have been changed.
+5. [MD5 Check](https://www.drupal.org/project/md5check) - The MD5 Check generates a md5 checksum of all module files.
+If module is changed a critical security error is generated in watchdog log.

 Standalone Applications
 -----------------------